Insight: Egypt's opposition still searching for a single voice

 MOBILISED

-"The silent majority is mobilized now, but we don't know whether those who rushed to the presidential palace will recognise the united Front as their leader or are just mobilised by hatred of the Muslim Brotherhood," said Professor Nafaa.
+"The silent majority is mobilized now, but we don't know whether those who rushed to the presidential palace will recognize the united Front as their leader or are just mobilized by hatred of the Muslim Brotherhood," said Professor Nafaa.

 Opponents have struggled to reach many ordinary Egyptians when faced with the social and charity network built up by the Brotherhood over eight decades, even when the group was repressed and hounded under Mubarak and his predecessors.